 Keep it small

 Make no mistake, the FAA all but rushed the temporarily defunct registration to market.
 Hobby pilots went from being able to fly in their backyards to needing to pay for registration and follow a strict set of rules in the air.
+That has graduated to further requirements now as well.

 Allow me to share my personal opinion: I like most of the existing FAA rules on drone flight.
 I was on the fence about needing to pay to register, but the rules are decently safe for all involved.
 Staying away from airports makes sense, not flying over top of people is a good idea and so forth.